tchoi8/handmadecomputer/Binary/readme.md

 But we see algorithms all around us, repeated patterns of action and process.
 Surely we can describe some of these mechanisms?

-Alan Turing's work prior to WWII was focused on just this question.
+Alan Turing's work prior to WWII was focused on this very question.
 Turing developed a framework which he called automatic machines, known today as *turing machines*, to encode mechanistic processes as general symbolic expressions.

 Turing along with Alonzo Church, the creator of λ-calculus, concurrently [postulated](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis) that the set of all automatic machines had equivalent functional capabilities.
 In affect, that the operation of any computing mechanism could be replicated by a turing machine, thus formalizing the notion of *turing completeness* and offering von Neumann an opening to build his stored-program computer.

-This device fed an arbitrary length of ticker tape with a series of discrete symbols through a reading window...
+The Turing Machine which fed an arbitrary length of ticker tape with a series of discrete symbols through a reading window, looked up the symbol in the reading frame, and replaced it with the resulting symbol, isn't suitable for practical computation.

 and debate continues as to whether all physical processes are computable.